Pejomi/DB-exam/README.md

 data = pd.read_csv('data/merged_information.csv', encoding='ISO-8859-1')
 clean_data.clean_data(data)
 ```

 Then run the main.py file only **ONCE** to clean the data.
-After the data is cleaned you can uncomment the lines 19-21 and run the main.py file again to populate the databases.
-(If you haven't already setup your MSSQL database you have to do that first before running the main.py file again.)
+(If you haven't already setup your MSSQL database you have to do that first before running the main.py file.)

 ```python
 python main.py